jacobcalf/Sign_Easy/README.md

 Secondly, training a CNN by using TensorFlow Keras.

 Lastly, creating a demo application, which uses the trained model in order to predict a persons hand gestures.
+After testing with 10-Fold cross validation, the average model model loss and accuracy was:

+     -> An accuracy of ~98.4%

+     -> A loss of ~0.06

 # Known Issues

-The program currently sometimes has difficulty recognizing "A" and will misread it as "W" or "Hello".
-This could be solved by recollecting the data for "A".
-Aside from the issue with "A", our program works as expected.
-If data is recollected that would contribute to a more accurate program.
+The program currently sometimes recieves false positives.
+This could be resolved by recollecting the data to improve it's consistency, or modifying the threshold for accepting a prediction.
+Generally speaking, our program works as expected.

 # Gestures